Use Tax for Individuals (including Estates and Trusts)

 Income tax returns: If you are filing Form IT-201, Resident Income Tax Return, Form IT-203, Nonresident and Part-Year Resident Income Tax Return, or Form IT-205, Fiduciary Income Tax Return, your sales or use tax is due on the due date of your income tax return.

-If you request an automatic extension of time to file your New York State income tax return, you should pay your sales or use tax (as well as the income tax you may owe) with your extension request.
+If you request an automatic extension of time to file your New York State income tax return, you should pay any sales or use tax due (as well as the income tax you may owe) with your extension request.
 You can submit your extension request online, by e-file, or by using one of these forms:

 You must file your extension application on or before the due date for filing your income tax return (generally April 15 or the first business day after April 15).